This chapter contains the following topics:

 The following table compares the export/restore and rebuild utilities.

-To repair a corrupt .vix file.
+Purpose | To shrink vision data files. | To repair a corrupt .vix file. |

-Use only when an .vix file has become corrupt.
+When to use | Use regularly for file maintenance. | Use only when an .vix file has become corrupt. |

-This is a two-step process.
+How it works | This is a two-step process.
 Export creates an .EXP file, erasing .DAT records marked for deletion.
 Restore erases the .vix file, and recreates it from the .EXP file.
-The .vix is created from the data in the .EXP file.
+The .vix is created from the data in the .EXP file. | Rebuild is a one-step procedure.
+It erases the .vix file, then scans the .DAT file and builds a new .vix file with information for each record in the .DAT file. |

-The .vix is repaired.
+Result | .DAT is stripped of deleted records.
+New .vix free of pointers to deleted .DAT records. | The .vix is repaired.
 This occurs even if the .vix is missing.
-Any records marked for deletion are removed.
+Any records marked for deletion are removed. |

 You cannot extract an SQL table.
 Extract will only function for a Vision file.